JackDca/Mailpilewiki/Getting-started-on-linux.md

     # create a virtual environment directory
     virtualenv -p /usr/bin/python2.7 --system-site-packages mailpile

-    # move to the new directory and activate your virtualenv
+    # move to the new directory
-    # you can later leave the virtualenv by typing `deactivate`
     cd mailpile

+    # activate the virtualenv (you can later leave the virtualenv by typing `deactivate`)
     source bin/activate

 #### What is virtualenv?

 Virtualenv is a tool which allows you to install the Mailpile's Python dependencies locally, without having to modify your operating system's global Python.
 This keeps things contained and makes it easier to un-install everything all at once.
-The downside, is you need to *activate* the virtual environment before you continue setting up Mailpile and before you run Mailpile.
-That is what the commands above (and the commands in step 5.1) do.
+The downside, is you need to *activate* the virtual environment before you continue setting up Mailpile and always before you run Mailpile.
+That is what the `source` command does.

 ## 3. Clone the source repository

-    # clone Mailpile to your machine
+    # clone Mailpile, docs and plugins (submodules) to your machine
-    # this also pulls in the docs via submodules
     git clone --recursive https://github.com/mailpile/Mailpile.git

 This will clone the main development branch of Mailpile.
 If you want to clone a specific branch, specify it like so: